school logo in yellow

 • Information and observations from feeder schools and pre-schools.

-• 14% of all children in our school very identified as having a Special Educational Need or Disability.
+• 18% of all children in our school were identified as having a Special Educational Need or Disability.

 This information is based on the primary need of children in our school although many children with SEND have additional needs in other areas.